1972–73 Alberta Oilers season

-The 1972–73 Alberta Oilers season was the Oilers' first season, as one of twelve inaugural franchises of the now-defunct World Hockey Association (WHA).
+The 1972–73 Alberta Oilers season was the Oilers' first season, as one of twelve inaugural franchises of the newly formed World Hockey Association (WHA).

 Regular season

 The Oilers victory over the Ottawa Nationals on October 11, 1972, was the first game in league history, with Ron Anderson scoring the first goal.

 Jim Harrison led the team in scoring, with 39 goals and 86 points.
 On January 30, 1973, in an 11–3 defeat of the New York Raiders, Harrison set a major professional hockey record with 10 points (3G, 7A) in a single game.
 That feat was later matched by Darryl Sittler on February 7, 1976, in a National Hockey League game.

 The Oilers posted a winning record in the regular season, with 38 wins, 37 losses and 3 ties.
 The Minnesota Fighting Saints finished with an identical record, so a single game playoff was contested to decide fourth place in the Western Division.
 The Fighting Saints defeated the Oilers 4–2 on a neutral site rink (in Calgary), ending the Oilers season.